-If we’re brutally honest, not every aspect of traveling life is pleasurable, and returning home does spells the end of some of the less glamorous aspects…as well a reuniting with your friends and family, of course.
-If emotions are mixing in your mind as you crash back to real life and post-trip blues are threatening to settle in, here’s a reminder of the things you won’t miss about travel.
+If we’re brutally honest, not every aspect of traveling life is pleasurable, and returning home does spell the end of some of the less glamorous aspects…as well as reuniting with your friends and family, of course.
+If emotions are mixing in your mind as you crash back to real life, and post-trip blues are threatening to settle in, here’s a reminder of the things you won’t miss about travel.

 Wannabe travelers fear not – there’s also some hints on dealing with the downsides while you’re away; plus a pair of rose-tinted glasses usually comes free with every trip.